Theca lutein cyst: Secondary health conditions

 Additionally, it is reported that 10% of people with hyperreactio luteinalis can develop hyperthyroidism.
 Although the exact mechanism is still unclear, it is suspected that hCG and thyroid stimulating hormone (TSH) are closely related.
 As a result, hCG can weakly bind to TSH receptors in the thyroid gland causing production of thyroid hormones T3 and T4.
 Since hyperreactio luteinalis causes increased levels of hCG, hCG can thus cause overproduction of T3 and T4.
 Most people do not experience symptoms and to not require antithyroid treatment.
-Overall, 0.2% of pregnant people develop clinical hyperthyroidism requiring treatment.
+Overall, 0.2% of pregnant women develop clinical hyperthyroidism requiring treatment.

 Signs and symptoms

 Characteristics

 Theca lutein cysts are an uncommon type of follicular cysts that reflect a benign ovarian lesion of a physiological exaggeration of follicle stimulation often termed as hyperreactio lutealis.
 Theca lutein cysts are lined by theca cells that may or may not be luteinized or have granulosa cells.
 They are usually bilateral and are filled with clear, straw-colored fluid.
 Overall theca lutein cysts can be characterized by the luteniziation and hypertrophy of the theca interna layer.
 The resulting bilateral cystic ovaries are variably enlarged that have multiple smooth-walled cysts formation and ranging in size with a diameter from 1 to 4 cm.